Release Types

 Long-Term Support

-Long-Term Support (LTS) releases are designed for stable, production use and come with an extended support period of approximately 3 years.
+Long-Term Support (LTS) releases are designed for stable production use and come with an extended support period of approximately 3 years.
 They prioritize stability, providing bug fixes and security updates without introducing new features.
 We recommend the LTS stream for most users due to its reliability.
 Features, hardware support, and compatibility with major operating systems introduced at the start of an LTS release remain unchanged throughout its lifecycle.
-The following table lists all active LTS releases.

 Version ID